 Rory McIlroy Net Worth

-Rory McIlroy Net Worth and Career Earnings: Rory McIlroy is a Northern Ireland-born professional golfer who has a net worth of $150 million dollars.
+Rory McIlroy is a Northern Ireland-born professional golfer who has a net worth of $170 million.
 He has spent more than 100 weeks as the number-one ranked professional golfer in the world.
 Rory McIlroy is a winner of several championships and is part of an elite club of golfers who have won three majors by the age of 25.

 Rory earns $40-50 million per year from tournament winnings and endorsements, primarily endorsements.
 In 2019 he earned $15 million by winning the Tour Championship and FedEx Cup.

-Early Life: Rory McIlroy was born on May 4th of 1989 in Holywood, Northern Ireland.
+Rory McIlroy was born on May 4th, 1989, in Holywood, Northern Ireland.
 McIlroy started golfing almost as soon as he could walk and was instructed by his father, a passionate and skilled golfer.
 From an early age, Rory McIlroy would go to the local golf club and became their youngest ever member at age seven.
 Upon receiving a golf club for his birthday, Rory McIlroy was shown the correct grip and then told to sleep that night while holding his new club properly.

 Although his family wasn't particularly wealthy, they made an extra effort to provide Rory with the funding he needed to become a professional golfer.
 By working multiple jobs, his parents were able to secure the best training for their son.
 They were also able to send Rory to his first major tournament: the World Championship for boys aged 9 and 10 at the Doral Golf Resort in Miami.
 McIlroy won the tournament.